-Instructor evaluation of written work Written Quiz Oral Presentation
+Instructor evaluation of written work Written quiz and discussion boards

-I. Therapeutic Nutrition III
+VI.
+Therapeutic Nutrition III

-The objective of the Therapeutic Nutrition III course is to have students have a deeper understanding of some common chronic health conditions (cardiovascular disease, cancer, and mental health issues), their underlying organ systems and their relationship to other organ systems.
+The objective of the Therapeutic Nutrition III course is to have students present a client case in a group setting, have a deeper understanding of some common chronic health conditions (cardiovascular disease and cancer) their underlying organ systems and their relationship to other organ systems.
 This course will train the students in continuing to utilize dietary and lifestyle tools to support and mitigate the effects of these conditions.
+The student will: